rachitnigam/rachitnigam.com/content/post/free-agent-cornell.md

 #### Cornell's Free Agent System

 At Cornell, and a few other schools, the admission process looks a bit different.
 When a PhD student is admitted to Cornell, they are are _admitted to the department_, which highlights Cornell's commitment towards the student's academic freedom.
 Concretely, this means that Cornell guarantees funding, usually through teaching assistantship, for the student without tying them to an advisor [^1].
-.
 This is supposed to allow the students to explore and talk to potential advisors without being worried about funding.
 This is the Free Agent system at Cornell.
-Students are free agents till they decide who they want to work with
+Students are free agents till they decide who they want to work with.

 #### The Problem